 The deductions used in the calculator assume you are not married and have no dependants.
 You may pay less if tax credits or other deductions apply.

 Taxation in Singapore

 - Income Tax

 - is a progressive tax, meaning that individuals with higher wages will be taxed more than individuals with lower wages.

-The information presented on this page is based on the fiscal regulations of Singapore in 2019.
+The information presented here is based on the fiscal regulations in Singapore in 2021.
 Visit iras.gov.sg for more details.

 The average monthly net salary in Singapore (SG) is around 6 005 SGD, with a minimum income of 2 500 SGD per month.
 The economy of Singapore has been ranked as one of the most open and competitive economies in the world, making it a business-friendly regulatory environment for local entrepreneurs.

-Tourism is one of the biggest contributors to the Singaporean economy, attracting over 17 million international tourists annually, more than 3 times of Singapore's total population.
-Also the annual Population in Brief report shows that foreigners represent 40 per cent of the population in Singapore, as of June 2018.
+Tourism is one of the biggest contributors to the Singaporean economy, attracting over 17 million international tourists annually, more than 3 times Singapore's total population.
+The annual Population in Brief report shows that foreigners represent 40% of the population in Singapore, as of June 2018.
 While having a very high standard of living, Singapore is also ranked first worldwide for the ease of doing business.